-The gcp:dataplex/aspectTypeIamBinding:AspectTypeIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataplex AspectType resources, controlling which identities can access and modify aspect type definitions.
+The gcp:dataplex/aspectTypeIamBinding:AspectTypeIamBinding resource, part of the Pulumi GCP provider, manages IAM access control for Dataplex AspectType resources by binding roles to lists of members.
 This guide focuses on two capabilities: granting roles to multiple members and adding individual members incrementally.

-IAM bindings reference existing AspectType resources and require the Dataplex API enabled in your project.
+IAM bindings reference existing AspectType resources and require project and location configuration.
 The examples are intentionally small.
-Combine them with your own AspectType resources and identity management workflows.
+Combine them with your own AspectType resources and identity management strategy.

 Grant a role to multiple members at once